About Robert

 Teaching

-Through my work in computer science, media, arts and humanities, and social sciences, I have developed a teaching portfolio spanning from computer science and media technologies to communication studies, design and media theory.
+Through my work in computer science and arts and humanities, I have developed a teaching portfolio spanning from computer science and media technologies to social science, communication studies, design and media theory.
 Meaningful digital applications are not just about technological advancements, but have real people at the heart of every application, impacting human ecology – their culture, their identity, their lives, and their environment.
 Technology changes us, and we need to tread carefully, as design can change the world.
 The advancement of AI seems to spark new discussions in these fields, as we seek to understand our place in the universe, striving for positive change, healthy planet, building resilient societies and empowering communities through technological innovations.

 “The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and god-like technology.”